 AGB Aboveground Biomass

 BGB Belowground Biomass

-CEAGRE Centre for Agricultural Studies and Natural Resource Management (Centro de
+CEAGRE Centre for Agricultural Studies and Natural Resource Management

-Estudos de Ag ricultura e Gestão de Recursos Naturais)

 CENACARTA National Center for Cartography and Remote Sensing

 D&D Deforestation and Forest Degradation

 DINAB National Directorate of Environment

 DINAF National Directorate of Forests

 DINAT National Directorate of Land

 DOM Dead Organic Matter

 FAO Food and Agriculture Organization of the United Nations

 FNDS National Fund for Sustainable Development

 FRA Global Forest Resource Assessment

 FREL Forest Reference Emissions Level

 GHG Greenhouse Gases

 IPCC Intergovernmental Panel on Climate Change

 LULC Land Use and Land Cover

+LULUCF Land Use, Land Use Change and Forestry

 MASA Ministry of Agriculture and Food Security

-MIREME Ministry of Natural Resources and Energy.
+MIREME Ministry of Mineral Resources and Energy

 MITADER Ministry of Land, Environment and Rural Development

 NFI National Forest Inventory

 NGO Non-governmental Organizations

-REDD+ Reducing emissions from deforestation and forest degradation and foster
+REDD+ Reducing emissions emissions from deforestation and forest degradation,

-conservation, sustainable management of forests, and enhancement of forest carbon stocks
+and foster conservation, sustainable management of forests, and

+enhancement of forest carbon stocks

 SOC Soil Organic Carbon

 UEM Eduardo Mondlane University

 UNFCCC United Nations Framework Convention on Climate Change

-1 Introduction
+1 INTRODUCTION

-Mozambique is a country located in the southeast Africa bordered by the Indian Ocean with boundaries in the North with Tanzania, Zambia Northwest, Malawi, Zimbabwe and Swaziland in the west and south with South Africa.
-The total extension is 800 000 Km2 in which 43% is covered by natural Forests and the total Population estimated in 28 million inhabitants.
+Mozambique is a country located in southeast Africa, bordered by the Indian Ocean in the East, with boundaries in the North with Tanzania, Zambia in the Northwest, Malawi, Zimbabwe and Swaziland in the west and South Africa in the South.
+The total extension is 823,588.75 Km2 in which 41% is covered by natural Forests and the total population estimated in 28 million inhabitants.

-Forests play an important role in the economy of the country, especially in the rural areas and provide direct benefits to a large majority of the population as source of energy through the extraction of firewood and charcoal, construction materials, logging for timber, non-timber forest products (medicinal plants, fruits, etc.), source of nutrients for small scale agriculture.
+Forests play an important role in the economy of the country, especially in the rural areas and provide direct benefits to a large majority of the population as source of energy through the extraction of firewood and charcoal, construction materials, logging for timber, non-timber forest products (medicinal plants, fruits, etc.), source of nutrients for small scale agriculture, social and cultural values.

-The third National Forest inventory reports findings estimated that forests in Mozambique have suffered high rates of deforestation, estimated at 0.58% in 2007, corresponding to 220 000 ha/year.
+The third National Forest inventory estimated that forests in Mozambique suffered high rates of deforestation, estimated at 0.58% in 2007, corresponding to 220,000 ha/year.
 Acknowledging this situation, and understanding its impact to the economy and to the livelihood of rural population, the Government of Mozambique became part of the 47 Countries that benefited from funds from the Forest Carbon Partnership Facility (FCPF) to develop the National REDD+ strategy with the aim of reducing emissions from deforestation and forest degradation and enhancement of carbon stocks (REDD+).
 The process began in 2008 with the elaboration of the REDD+ readiness plan (R-PP), which was approved by the Committee of Participants of the FCPF in March 2012.
-In 2016, the country received additional funds from the FCPF to establish a National Forest Monitoring System (NFMS) and the Forest Reference Emission Level / Forest Reference Level (FREL) of greenhouse gas emissions (GHG) for REDD+.
+In 2016, the country received additional funds from the FCPF to establish a National Forest Monitoring System (NFMS) and the Forest Reference Emission Level (FREL) of greenhouse gas emissions (GHG) for REDD+.